delabon/symfony-voice-to-text-using-ai-microservice/README.md

-## About

-This project is a web-based application that allows users to convert audio files into text.
-It leverages the power of OpenAI's Whisper ASR API to transcribe the audio content.
-The application is built using PHP and the Symfony framework, ensuring robustness and scalability.
-It also includes a comprehensive suite of unit and feature tests, ensuring the reliability of the application.
-The application is containerized using Docker, making it easy to set up and run in any environment.
+This web-based application converts audio files into text using OpenAI's Whisper ASR API.
+Built with PHP and the Symfony framework, it offers robust and scalable performance.
+Key features include:

-### Key features

-- **Audio Upload**: Users can upload audio files in various formats such as MP3, MP4, WAV, and more.
-The application validates the file format for compatibility.
+- **Audio Upload**: Users can upload audio files in formats like MP3, MP4, and WAV.
+The application checks if the file format is compatible.
-- **Audio to Text Conversion**: The application converts the uploaded audio file into text using OpenAI's Whisper ASR API.
-It handles various scenarios such as invalid API responses and errors.
+- **Audio to Text Conversion**: Converts uploaded audio files into text with Whisper ASR API, handling various scenarios including errors.
-- **Error Handling**: The application is designed to handle various error scenarios gracefully.
-It includes checks for invalid file formats, API errors, and more.
+- **Error Handling**: Manages errors gracefully, checking for issues like invalid file formats and API errors.
-- **Unit and Feature Tests**: The application includes a comprehensive suite of tests, ensuring each component and feature works as expected.
+- **Testing**: Includes thorough unit and feature tests to ensure reliability.
-- **Docker Support**: The application is containerized using Docker, making it easy to set up and run in any environment.
+- **Docker Support**: Containerized with Docker for easy setup and deployment.
-- **Continuous Integration**: The project uses GitHub Actions for Continuous Integration, ensuring the codebase's health and reliability.
+- **Continuous Integration**: Uses GitHub Actions to maintain code quality and reliability.

+This makes the application easy to set up, reliable, and capable of running in any environment.
 ### Tech stack

 - PHP 8.3: Programming language